CoSMoMVPA/CoSMoMVPA/doc/source/rhul2016_intro.rst

-(Very!) prelimary schedule
+Tenative schedule
 ++++++++++++++++++++++++++

-The following schedule is tentative.
+The following schedule is tentative and can change any moment depending on user, organizer and/or presenter needs.

 ============== ==========================================================================================
 Date and time  Description